Guess What’s Gunning for Your Coffee CupThe Rainforest Site

 There’s no denying it: climate change is very real; it’s happening this very second, before our eyes, at our fingertips.
 And, according to a recent report by The Climate Institute, soon enough our warming planet will no longer be able to accommodate the growth and harvest of what has for years been a key global crop: coffee.

-Suitable area halved by 2050, the report says.
+Suitable area for coffee plants halved by 2050, the report says.
 Gone from the wild by 2080, should climate change go undeterred.
 But how?
 How is that possible?
 How can climate change dry the contents of that coffee mug in your hands?

 Up the Mountains We May Go